 I have daily tasks.
 In fact, I have quite a list of daily tasks.
 I have weekly tasks that I do on a particular day.
 Then I’ve been working on developing longer-term goals and breaking these down.
 This is the bit I’m finding most challenging.
 I’m either not very good at breaking down big tasks (maybe I just don’t want to do them…) or I’m so good at breaking them down I just don’t know which task to do first.

-Which has bought me to thinking about the best time for about deep and development work.
+Which has bought me to thinking about the best time for deep and development work.
 I keep reading things that tell me to do deep work first thing in the morning.
 To get up go for my walk, do a few other bits of my morning routine and then devote time to doing my most meaningful work while I’m fresh.

 Inevitably what happens is that I feel distracted by my daily tasks.
 I feel that if I could just knock off a few off then I could get on with the ‘meaningful’ stuff.
 Otherwise, I feel distracted by my job list.
 Why can’t I focus?